FabulousDexter/Machine-Learning-From-Scratch/Supervised Learning/Classification/python-k-nearest-neighbors/README.md

 - Performance optimizations (KD-tree, LSH)
 - Advanced visualization techniques
 - Cross-validation framework

-## 📄 License

-This project is part of the Machine Learning From Scratch collection and follows the same MIT License.

----

 **📝 Note**: This implementation is for educational purposes to understand the mechanics of k-NN classification.
 For production use with large datasets, consider optimized libraries like scikit-learn with efficient data structures.